gsbDBI/ds-wgan/README.md

 ### Guide to Simulating Economic Datasets using WGANs

-This repository contains wgan_model, a python module built on PyTorch for using WGANs to simulate from joint and conditional distributions of economic datasets.
+This repository contains `wgan`, a python module built on PyTorch for using WGANs to simulate from joint and conditional distributions of economic datasets.

 This [Google Colab Notebook](https://colab.research.google.com/drive/1AYvY4ZpCeHjEWLte39CFTs6_KgwRP-N6#scrollTo=NEX_jqVFFwS5) contains a tutorial for the code, including how to install requirements, and estimate and simulate from the resulting models, using a free Google GPU.
 The tutorial simulates from the Lalonde-Dehejia-Wahba dataset, as described in detail in the following paper.